VirtusLab/git-machete/docs/source/cli_help/config.rst

     * ``machete.github.{remote,organization,repository}``:

         When executing ``git machete github <subcommand>`` command, GitHub API server URL will be inferred from ``git remote``.
-        You can override this by setting the following git config keys:
+        You can override this by setting the following local git config keys:
             Remote name
                 E.g. ``machete.github.remote`` = ``origin``